earnx-stake/EarnX-Lottery/README.md

 - You support us with more than 200 GLMR - 1 number
 - You have delegated more 50 GLMR on last 7 days (before sunday lottery time): 1 number

+# Lottery Winner
+The Lottery is totaly transparent and deterministic, so you can verify the results.
+The winner is defined by Math, so no one can cheat.

 Go now and delegate to EarnX to have a chance !!!

 All Results will be published here and announced on Moonbeam Discord #General channel.